The Deadline for Applications is October 1, 2025

 Curriculum Requirements

-A JD/MA student in Bioethics & Science Policy must complete 75 JD credits and 30 MA credits to receive both degrees.
+A JD/MA student in Applied Ethics & Policy must complete 75 JD credits and 30 MA credits to receive both degrees.
 Dean Lacoff will meet with you after your enrollment to discuss how to integrate your JD requirements with your MA requirements and has created a spreadsheet for each of you to use in tracking your progress toward completing both degrees.
 Please remember that if you do not complete your MA, you cannot receive your JD.

-• BIOETHIC 602: Law Research & Bioethics (3 credits) (offered in spring)
+- BIOETHIC 602: Law Research & Bioethics (3 credits) (offered in fall)

-• BIOETHIC 603: Clinical Bioethics & Policy (offered in spring) OR SCISOC 585: Digital Intelligence (3 credits) (offered fall and spring)
+- BIOETHIC 603: Clinical Bioethics & Policy (3 credits) (offered in spring)

 We encourage you to take at least one of the 3 credit core requirements in your 2L fall semester.